-I’m writing the James Lalonde thriller novels under the pen name A. D. Hay, and preparing the first three novels for publication.
+I write the James Lalonde amateur sleuth mystery novels under the pen name A. D. Hay.

 I started this website, which is now a blog and podcast to help aspiring writers, just like you, to write, edit, publish, and market your first novel and document my journey to publishing my first three novels.

 More About Me and My Mystery Novels

-I write under the pen name A. D. Hay and I’m the author of Missing, the first book in James Lalonde Mystery series.
+I write under the pen name A. D. Hay and I’m the author of Suspicion, the first book in James Lalonde Mystery series.
 My books are set in the world of investigative journalism with a dash of conspiracy, crime, and medical sci-fi, as James Lalonde hunts down the facts in a quest for the truth.
 The series is heavily influenced by my natural curiosity at what goes on behind the scenes of a newspaper and my love of medical science.
 As a teenager, I wanted to become a novelist, investigative journalist or a pathologist.
 I know, I’m both extremes.
 The series begins with Immunity as book one but also contains two prequel stories about the events that lead to James’s arrival in New York.

 When I’m not writing and revising mysteries, I’m a book coach for aspiring authors.
 I help aspiring authors just like you, to write and market their books, so they can create their dream business, build their author platform, and be creatively independent, on my Authorpreneur Blog and through my one to one coaching services.
 As a coach, I help new writers to prepare their manuscripts for professional editing.
 Basically, I help writers when they get stuck or are confused about the revision process.
 I’m also the host of The Authorpreneur Podcast™️.
 Right now, I’m editing my soon to be published mystery novel, Duplicity which is the second book in the James Lalonde mystery series.